m-ld/m-ld-website/src/topics/architecture.md

 To guarantee data persistence, at least one clone in a data 'domain' must use reliable storage, or else enough clones must exist for a statistical assurance.
-Apps can choose to use one or more domains to partition the data, where different clones may subscribe to different combinations of domains.
+Apps can choose to use one or more domains to partition the data.